ISSSV1753 – The Norwegian Welfare State

 Schedule, syllabus and examination date

-This course presents the historical background, the development and the present day challenges of the Norwegian welfare state.
-It examines the role of values and norms in shaping the services offered by the welfare state, and it discusses how political debates concerning the country's welfare programs are shifting in response to changing immigration patterns, gender roles and employment.
-The course pays special attention to the Nordic model of work-family balance, as this is one of the distinctive features of the Norwegian welfare state, which contributes to high employment and high fertility in Scandinavia.
-At the end of the course students will be able to discuss the foundations of the welfare state, as well as compare different welfare regimes and challenges.
+This course presents the historical background, development and present-day challenges of the Norwegian welfare state.
+It examines the role of values and norms in shaping the services offered by the welfare state, as well as how the structure of the state in turn shapes societal norms and values.
+The course follows how political debates concerning the country's welfare programs have shifted in response to accelerated immigration, changing gender roles and shifting employment patterns.
+It pays special attention to universal welfare services, work-family balance and the Introduction Programme (Norway’s integration package), as these are some of the distinctive features of the Norwegian welfare state.
+Additional modules on education, healthcare, childcare, corrections and labour market policy will demonstrate values and norms in practice, as well as highlight the challenges that increased globalization presents to a state welfare system.
+At the end of the course, students will be able to discuss the foundations of the welfare state, as well as compare different welfare regimes and their responses to common challenges.

-To give students insight into the historical background, the development and the present-day challenges of the Norwegian welfare state, and on this basis enable them to make a comparative analysis of the social structure and institutions in their own and other countries.
+Students will gain insight into the historical background, the development and the present-day challenges of the Norwegian welfare state and will on this basis be able to make a comparative analysis of the social structures and institutions in their own and other countries.

 If you would like to take this course, you must apply directly to the International Summer School